James Chuter Ede: Education Minister

-With Butler, Ede steered the Education Act 1944 through Parliament, and it is clear that his detailed knowledge of state education, which Butler lacked, was crucial to the success of this measure.
 The Act set the school-leaving age at 15 with effect from April 1947, with the long-term aim of raising it to 16, and made secondary education free, abolishing the term "elementary school".
 It established nursery schools and classes, along with provision for children needing special educational treatment.
 It provided for further education, medical treatment in schools, school meals and milk, and social, religious and physical education.
 Independent schools were put under a programme of inspection, a compulsory act of worship introduced, and the rôle and requirements of local education authorities made clear.
-There remained considerable cross-party respect between Ede and Butler during their various later political activities.